open-component-model/ocm/docs/reference/ocm_add_source-configuration.md

 ```
       --access string          access specification
       --addenv                 access environment for templating
-  -h, --help                   help for resources
+  -h, --help                   help for source-configuration
       --input string           input specification
-      --name string            resource name
+      --name string            source name
-      --resource string        resource meta data (yaml)
   -s, --settings stringArray   settings file with variable settings (yaml)
+      --source string          source meta data (yaml)
-      --templater string       templater to use (subst, spiff, go) (default "subst")
+      --templater string       templater to use (subst, spiff, go) (default "none")
-      --type string            resource type
+      --type string            source type
-      --version string         resource version
+      --version string         source version
 ```

 ### Description

-Add resources specified in a resource file to a component version.
+Add a source specification to a source config file used by [ocm add sources](ocm_add_sources.md).
-So far only component archives are supported as target.

-This command accepts  resource specification files describing the resources to add to a component version.
-Elements must follow the resource meta data description scheme of the component descriptor.

-It is possible to describe a single resource via command line options, also.
+It is possible to describe a single source via command line options, also.
-The meta data of this element is described by the argument of option <code>--resource</code>, which must be a YAML or JSON string.
+The meta data of this element is described by the argument of option <code>--source</code>, which must be a YAML or JSON string.
 Alternatively, the <em>name</em> and <em>version</em> can be specified with the options <code>--name</code> and <code>--version</code>.
-Explicitly specified options override values specified by the <code>--resource</code> option.
+Explicitly specified options override values specified by the <code>--source</code> option.
 (Note: Go templates are not supported for YAML-based option values.
 Besides this restriction, the finally composed element description is still processd by the selected templater.)

-The resource type can be specified with the option <code>--type</code>.
+The source type can be specified with the option <code>--type</code>.
 Therefore, the minimal required meta data for elements can be completely specified by dedicated options and don't need the YAML option.